casco111/CityHunt/README.md

 ## Best Experience: Install as PWA

-For the most immersive experience, we highly recommend adding the website to your smartphone's home screen.
+For the most immersive experience, I  recommend adding the website to your smartphone's home screen.
 This removes the browser UI and makes it feel like a native app.

 ### **On iOS (iPhone):**
 1. Open the City Hunt link in **Safari**.